marvelousNinja/cloudfoundry_helios_guide/README.md

 ## ...Deploying to CloudFoundry (again)
 Almost like
-> One ring to rule them all...
+> One ring to rule them all, one ring to find them, One ring to bring them all and in the darkness bind them.

 ```
 cf push